Mean Streets: Cast

+Development

+Apart from his first actual feature, Who's That Knocking at My Door, this was Scorsese's first feature film of his own design.
+Director John Cassavetes told him after he completed his second film, Boxcar Bertha, a directing project given to him by early independent filmmaker Roger Corman: "You’ve just spent a year of your life making a piece of shit."
+This inspired Scorsese to make a film about his own experiences, inspired his upbringing in New York's Little Italy.
+Cassavetes told Scorsese he should do something like Who's That Knocking at My Door, which Cassavetes had liked.

 Production

-Apart from his first actual feature, Who's That Knocking at My Door, and a directing project given to him by early independent film maker Roger Corman, Boxcar Bertha, this was Scorsese's first feature film of his own design.
-Director John Cassavetes told him after he completed Boxcar Bertha: "You’ve just spent a year of your life making a piece of shit."
-This inspired Scorsese to make a film about his own experiences.
-Cassavetes told Scorsese he should do something like Who's That Knocking at My Door, which Cassavetes had liked.
-Mean Streets was based on events Scorsese saw almost regularly while growing up in New York City's Little Italy.
+Writing

 The screenplay began as a continuation of the characters in Who's That Knocking.
+Scorsese and Mardik Martin worked on-and-off on the script, whose working title was Season of the Witch, for seven years.
 Scorsese changed the title from Season of the Witch to Mean Streets, a reference to Raymond Chandler's essay "The Simple Art of Murder", where Chandler writes, "But down these mean streets a man must go who is not himself mean, who is neither tarnished nor afraid."
+The title was recommended by Jay Cocks, then a film critic, who later became a screenwriter.

 Scorsese sent the script to Corman, who agreed to back the film if all the characters were black.
 Scorsese was anxious to make the film so he considered this option, but actress Verna Bloom arranged a meeting with potential financial backer Jonathan Taplin, the road manager for The Band.
 Taplin liked the script and was willing to raise the $300,000 Scorsese wanted if Corman promised, in writing, to distribute the film.
 The blaxploitation suggestion came to nothing when funding from Warner Bros. allowed him to make the film with Italian-American characters.

+Casting

+Originally, the film's financiers wanted Jon Voight in the role of Charlie, but he turned them down.
+Robert De Niro requested the part, but Scorsese cast Harvey Keitel, as he'd written the character with Keitel in mind.
+De Niro and Keitel considered switching roles, but Scorsese vetoed it.

+Martin Scorsese provides the voiceover narration heard throughout the film despite not appearing as a character in it, a technique he borrowed from Federico Fellini's I Vitelloni (1953).